Tom Hartvigsen

 ML4H'22 paper on detecting stress from wearable devices

-ICDM'22 paper on explainability for deep time series classifiers
+ICDM'22 paper explainability for deep time series classifiers

 Research

-Models must adapt to quickly shifting distributions and requirements
+Models that generalize and adapt to ever-shifting distributions and requirements

 ToxiGen: Constructing large, diverse hate speech datasets with large language models to train better hate speech classifiers (ACL'22 + dataset)